Connectors and connection rules

 If more than one data sources are available in one measurement configuration, then connections that stem from the different sources will have different colors.
-It is then more easy to see if an operation is allowed to be performed on two connections (see also synchronizing multiple data sources: link).
+It is then more easy to see if an operation is allowed to be performed on two connections (see also: synchronizing multiple data sources using the "Synchronizer").

 In the figure below the different connector appearances are shown.
 Note that different data sources have different colors.
 The constant data source is black.

 Connection rules1.
 An input can only connect to one output.

 2. An output can connect to one or more inputs.